Moses Asch: Early life and education

+Career

-In 1938, his father's employer, The Jewish Daily Forward, commissioned the firm where Asch worked to build a transmitter for its Yiddish-language radio station, WEVD.
+In 1938, Asch's father's employer, The Jewish Daily Forward, commissioned the firm where Moses Asch worked to build a transmitter for its Yiddish-language radio station, WEVD.
 Asch thereafter explored the market for recorded Yiddish music, both sacred and secular.
 In 1940, Asch established Asch Recordings, and concentrated on publishing and selling phonograph records.
-Asch overextended his operations and went bankrupt in 1948.
+Asch overextended his operations, however, and went bankrupt in 1948.

 Asch was able to resurrect his recording career in 1948 by having his secretary, Marian Distler, initiate a new record company, Folkways Records, in her name.
 Harold Courlander worked for Asch as editor at the time and is credited with coming up with the name "Folkways" for the label.
 Although in theory a "consultant" to Folkways in its early years, Asch ran the company from its formation until his death.
 He recorded and published LP records by such famous folk and blues singers as Woody Guthrie, Lead Belly, Pete Seeger, Cisco Houston, and Ella Jenkins.

-Asch published American, African, Asian and European folk music, such as the LPs Religious Folk Music of India, Sounds and Dances of Haiti, Folk Music of Ethiopia, The Old Folksongs of Vermont, and The Folk Music of France.
+Asch published American, African, Asian and European folk music from a range of cultures, such as the LPs Religious Folk Music of India, Sounds and Dances of Haiti, Folk Music of Ethiopia, The Old Folksongs of Vermont, and The Folk Music of France.
 Asch also issued Negro slave spirituals, such as the Negro Folk Music of Alabama, originally collected in 1952 by Harold Courlander who was an associate of Asch, and Negro Folk Songs redone by the Folk Masters, an African American band in 1952, as well Mormon Folk Songs and Yiddish, Ladino, and Hebrew-Aramaic, Cantorial synagogue music from the 1940s, including a rare pre-Holocaust liturgy from Moshe Koussevitzky.

-In 1952, filmmaker and ethnomusicologist Harry Smith compiled for Asch the Anthology of American Folk Music, a collection of indigenous southern and mid-western US folk songs, which was the first record to conscientiously not differentiate between black and white folk singers upon Smith's request.
-Smith said of Asch in an interview on the WBAI radio's "The Sing Out!
-Radio Show", and repeated the story in an interview with John Cohen in Sing Out! magazine, that he had shipped the most precious records in his collection from San Francisco to Asch in New York.
+In 1952, filmmaker and ethnomusicologist Harry Smith compiled for Asch the Anthology of American Folk Music, a collection of indigenous Southern and Midwestern US folk songs, which was the first record to conscientiously not differentiate between black and white folk singers upon Smith's request.

+Smith said of Asch in an interview on WBAI New York radio's "The Sing Out!
+Radio Show" (and repeated the story in an interview with John Cohen in Sing Out! magazine), that he had shipped the most precious records in his collection from San Francisco to Asch in New York.
 Asch initially refused to pay the COD charges for the package.
 Only after days of cajoling, did Asch pay the COD charges.
 As it turned out, the Anthology became "the most important collection of its type", according to Asch.